Contact Us 1-800-596-4880

 2. Specify a version number for the project, which Exchange treats as an asset.
 This number is displayed in Exchange in the Version section of the right pane in the page for the project.

-In Anypoint Exchange, the asset version of your API-fragment project appears here.
+In Anypoint Exchange, you can see the asset version of your API-fragment project by clicking View versions.

 After you publish the API-fragment project, other developers can include its fragments as dependencies in their own API-specification projects.